 “handheld mobile communication device” means a wireless communications device that is designed to receive and transmit text or image messages, but “handheld mobile communications device” excludes global positioning or navigation systems, devices that are physically or electronically integrated into a motor vehicle and voice-operated or hands-free devices that allow the user to compose, send or read a text message without the use of a hand except to activate, deactivate or initiate a feature or function; and

 “text message” means a digital communication transmitted or intended to be transmitted between communication devices and includes electronic mail, an instant message, a text or image communication and a command or request to an internet site; but “text message” excludes communications through the use of a computer-aided dispatch service by law enforcement or rescue personnel.
+(66-7-375 NMSA 1978)

 A violation of provisions of this section is punishable by a fine of $25 for a first violation and $50 for a second or subsequent violation.
-Violations of provisions of this section may be included in a local penalty assessment ordinance.
+Violations of provisions of this section may be included in a local penalty assessment ordinance. (*)

 12-6-19 Autonomous Motor Vehicles